 Why File an Amended Tax Return?

-People usually amend their tax returns for various reasons, including to claim an additional tax refund, to acknowledge additional income that would result in owing more income tax, or to correct mistaken deductions or credits.
+Some of the common reasons individuals amend their returns include claiming an additional tax refund after the filing deadline has passed, acknowledging additional income that would result in owing more income tax, or correcting mistaken deductions or credits.

-According to the IRS, you should file an amended income tax return if your income, deductions, credits, filing status, or dependents were filed incorrectly on your original tax return.
-For instance, if you found out you forgot to add your student loan interest deduction when you originally filed your tax return, you will likely want to file an amended tax return.
+You should file an amended income tax return if your income, deductions, credits, filing status, or dependents were reported incorrectly on your original tax return, according to the Internal Revenue Service (IRS).
+For instance, if you realize you forgot to add your student loan interest deduction when you originally filed your tax return, you will likely want to file an amended return.

 When to File It

 If you owe additional tax, make sure to file as soon as possible in order to avoid any penalties or accrued interest.
-In order to qualify to amend your return for an additional refund, you must file an amended tax return called a Form 1040X.
+Those seeking an additional refund for their amended taxes must file a Form 1040X in order to qualify.

 You have to file within one of two time periods (whichever is longer).

-One time frame is within two years after you paid the tax.
-The other is within three years of the date that you originally filed the tax return.
-If you filed before the original due date, you can use the due date as your deadline.
+One time frame is within two years after you paid the original, incorrect tax amount.
+The other is within three years from the date that you originally filed your tax return.
+If you filed before the original due date, you can use the April 15 due date as your deadline.

 If you filed an extension for your tax return that year, the extended time you used until you filed counts as well.
 However, if you filed before your extended due date, you can only use the date on which you actually filed.